Leaving Purpose Built Student Accommodation during COVID-19

 Is this a permanent change to the law?

 No. This is a short-term law, brought in because of the Coronavirus situation.
-The law is scheduled to expire on 30th September 2020, or it may be extended into 2021 if the Scottish Parliament decides to.
+The law was scheduled to expire on 30th September 2020, but the Scottish Government has made regulations to extend the law to 31st March 2021.
 We do not yet know if any of the provisions of this law might be made permanent in future.

 If you need any further advice on this situation please contact the SRC Advice Centre